neicnordic/sda-pipeline/cmd/ingest/ingest.md

 On error, the error is written to the logs, the message is Nacked and forwarded to the error queue.

 1. A uuid is generated, and a file writer is created in the archive using the uuid as filename.
-On error the error is written to the logs and Nacked.
+On error the error is written to the logs and the message is Nacked and then re-queued.

 1. The filename is inserted into the database along with the user id of the uploading user.
 Errors are written to the error log.
-Errors writing the filename to the database does not halt ingestion progress.
+Errors writing the filename to the database do not halt ingestion progress.

 1. The header is read from the file, and decrypted to ensure that it’s encrypted with the correct key.
 If the decryption fails, an error is written to the error log, the message is Nacked, and the message is forwarded to the error queue.